preciofishbone/OmniaDocs/quality-management/author/deviations-improvements/index.rst

 .. image:: feedback-actions.png

-To specify any actions that has taken place or will be needed, click "Add action" and specify using these fields:
+To specify any actions that has taken place or will be needed, click "Add" and specify using these fields:

 .. image:: feedback-actions-add-action.png